 - Live Speeches: Several of our speeches this quarter will be delivered live to your peers via zoom.
 The speeches will be scheduled for the entire class meeting (see top of syllabus for section schedule).
-On the day you are expected to speak, you are expected to be present for the entire class meeting. - Choosing Speech Days: If a round of speeches is scheduled to take two days of the course schedule, then you will know at least five days before the round begins which of the two days you are expected to present.
+On the day you are expected to speak, you are expected to be present for the entire class meeting.
+(No popping in to deliver your speech and then bouncing out; be an audience for your peers.) - Choosing Speech Days: If a round of speeches is scheduled to take two days of the course schedule, then you will know at least five days before the round begins which of the two days you are expected to present.